ozio/aurora-browser-extension/README.md

 ## Protocol

 For now, the extension can only send messages about current tab location and active/inactive browser state.
+Every message have information about API version, type of message and information about browser.

 **Examples:**